 The scope of Continuous Testing is pretty huge with validation of the functional and non-functional requirements of the product.
 It involves API testing, unit, integration and system testing of the software all done under a simulated environment with test automation.

-As testing is implemented at each stage and maximum of the processes are automated, it has led to below improvements:
+As testing is implemented at each stage and most of the processes are automated, it has led to below improvements:

 - The defects are detected at an early stage hence are easier to fix, ultimately resulting in timely delivery of the product.